Conservative Party of British Columbia: Resurgence under Rustad

+Official Opposition

 Leading up to the 2024 provincial election, polls showed the Conservatives displacing BC United as the main challenger to the incumbent BC NDP.
 On August 28, 2024, BC United leader Falcon announced that his party, lagging in the polls, was suspending its campaign after negotiations with Rustad, and that he was putting his support behind Rustad and the Conservatives.
 In addition, it was announced that some candidates from the BC United roster could run as Conservatives for the election.
 Popular support for the Conservatives surged after the announcement, with the party in a statistical tie in opinion polling with the NDP by mid-September.
 The rise of the Conservatives at the expense of BC United was noted by some commentators to have changed political discourse in the province, with the Conservatives and NDP both leaning more into culture war issues.
 The Conservatives ultimately won 44 of the 93 seats it contested, forming the official opposition and entering the Legislative Assembly for the first time since 1975.

-In January 2025, Rustad and Honveer Singh Randhawa, the Conservatives' candidate in Surrey-Guildford who had lost by 22 votes, demanded an independent review of the vote count.
-Randhawa stated that he had filed a complaint to the BC Supreme Court under the Elections Act, outlining alleged irregularities.
-The complaint claims, among under things, that 22 voters in Surrey-Guildford did not reside in the riding, and 21 mail-in ballots were submitted from a residential care facility where residents had not requested mail-in ballots.
-The latter claim was denied by the owner of the facility.
-Anton Boegman, BC's chief electoral officer, responded by saying Elections BC was reviewing the complaint and would launch a full investigation if it held merit.
+Infighting while Official Opposition

-Rastad's leadership in the 43rd Parliament has been marked by internal party disputes, with the expulsions and departures of MLAs Dallas Brodie, Jordan Kealy, Tara Armstrong, Elenore Sturko, and Amelia Boultbee.
+Rustad's leadership in the 43rd Parliament was marked by internal party disputes, with the expulsions and departures of MLAs Dallas Brodie, Jordan Kealy, Tara Armstrong, Elenore Sturko, and Amelia Boultbee.
 In addition, Brodie and Armstrong formed a splinter party, named OneBC.
 In September 2025, Rustad won a leadership review with 70% support and 15% turnout.
-Shortly afterwards, he removed Sturko from caucus alleging that she was undermining her leadership; Sturko said that Rustad was silencing socially liberal views in the party.
-At the start of October 2025, Rustad upset his party's social conservative wing by firing longtime staffer Lindsay Shepherd over calling the Truth and Reconciliation flag a "disgrace" and "fake" in the lead up to the National Day for Truth and Reconciliation.
+Shortly afterwards, he removed Sturko from caucus alleging that she was undermining his leadership; Sturko said that Rustad was silencing socially liberal views in the party.
+At the start of October 2025, Rustad upset his party's social conservative wing by firing longtime staffer Lindsay Shepherd over calling the Truth and Reconciliation flag a "disgrace" and "fake" in the lead-up to the National Day for Truth and Reconciliation.
 After Boultbee's departure, the party's management committee, led by the party president, called on Rustad to step down as leader.
 Rustad declined to do so.

+On December 3, 2025, 20 of the 39-member caucus signed a letter calling for Rustad to resign from his position as leader.
+The party's board of directors then passed a resolution declaring Rustad "professionally incapacitated" and ousting him as leader, appointing Surrey-White Rock MLA Trevor Halford as interim leader.
+However, in the immediate aftermath, five Conservative MLAs refused to acknowledge the board's decision and said that Rustad remained party leader, and Rustad himself, citing the party's constitution, rejected that he had been removed.
+The next day, the right-wing blog Western Standard reported that Rustad would step down as leader, and shortly thereafter Rustad announced that he had resigned, seeking to avoid what he described as a "civil war" within the party.

+During the 2026 CPBC leadership election, several candidates ran to lead the party.
+By a narrow margin, former federal Conservative MP Kerry-Lynne Findlay was elected party leader.
+As Findlay does not have a seat in the Legislative Assembly, Heather Maahs was appointed Leader of the Official Opposition.